BlackPanthar/itemstore/README.md

-# ChainSkills Truffle Box
+# Truffle Box

-This Truffle Box has all you need to create a DApp by following the course delivered by [ChainSkills](https://www.udemy.com/getting-started-with-ethereum-solidity-development/).
+This Truffle Box has all you need to create a DApp by following the course delivered by

 This box has been based from [pet-shop-box](https://github.com/truffle-box/pet-shop-box).